LineG/ADA_472/README.md

 ### ADA_472
 AI _ WINTER 2020 Concordia University
 ### Project 1
-The current version is only for delivrable 1:
+The current version is only for delivrable 2:
 > DFS algorithm
+> BFS algorithm
+> A star

 ### Team Members
 - Line Ghanem 27280076